 - Oprah Asks Rock Star Legend Billy Joel Some Hard Questions About His Music, Life, Love & Marriage

-Though it was Handel’s mother that provided access to a clavichord hidden in the family’s attic, the hours spent hiding from his father in the attic, covering the strings of the clavichord with cloth to dampen the sound, allowed young George the time to practice his musical development and eventually the knowledge of how to play both the clavichord and the organ.
-This early study is most likely what saved the musical career for Handel because it was during the time stuck in the attic that a young Duke passing by heard young George playing in the attic and was so moved by what he heard that he stopped to listen.
+Though it was Handel’s mother who provided access to a clavichord hidden in the family’s attic, the hours spent hiding from his father in the attic, covering the strings of the clavichord with cloth to dampen the sound, allowed young George the time to practice his musical development and eventually the knowledge of how to play both the clavichord and the organ.
+This early study is most likely what saved the musical career of Handel because it was during the time stuck in the attic that a young Duke passing by heard young George playing in the attic and was so moved by what he heard that he stopped to listen.
 After hearing young George play the organ, the Duke pleaded with George’s father to allow him to travel to Berlin and begin to take music lessons.